Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./010.png)

-We will duplicate the bone with Shift+d and move (G+Z) it on the z-axis to the hammer level.
+We will duplicate the bone with Shift+D and move (G+Z) it on the Z-axis to the hammer level.
 Rename the duplicated bone from blderik Level3.001 to Hammer.

 ![](./011.png)